RichardE-cr/RichardE-cr/README.md

 </a>

-Certified Network+ professional with a passion for cybersecurity, a keen eye for observation, and a strong dedication to solving complex problems in dynamic environments
+Certified Security+ professional with a passion for cybersecurity, a keen eye for observation, and a strong dedication to solving complex problems in dynamic environments

 ## Objective